KieranBond/Template-Unity-Node-Editor/README.md

-# RLGUI
+# Template-Unity-Node-Editor
-A Node based GUI for RobotLegs in Unity
+A Node based Editor GUI template for Unity

+## Built with Unity 2019.4.12f1

 # Shoutouts